celrick/configs/README.md

 # Contents

 * ps1.sh - Custom PS1 with faces.
 Can be sourced
+* ps1_slurm.sh - Above but with the inclusion of number of active slurm jobs.
 * init.vim - Input file with neovim customisations.
   Should be located in ~/.config/nvim/init.vim.